 2. Your Website Isn’t Mobile Friendly

 Today, most search engine queries come from mobile devices.
 If your website isn’t easily readable on tablets and smartphones, you’re potentially shutting out droves of customers/clients.
-Ideally, a mobile website should be accessible and easy to navigate from all types of smartphones and tablets (check out another post we wrote about Why Your Mobile Experience Matters).
+Ideally, a mobile website should be accessible and easy to navigate from all types of smartphones and tablets.

 3. Slow Load Times